ChluNetwork/chlu-ipfs-support/README.md

 In the examples folder you can find out how to run a Service Node in a browser tab although this won't be a good idea outside of testing.

+### Running Offline

+You can start the service node with `chlu-service-node start --offline`.
+Other apps using chlu-ipfs on the same machine should detect the service node in offline mode and enter offline mode as well, making sure all of your Chlu apps on your machine will talk to each other even if you are completely disconnected.

 ## API Docs

 https://ipfs.io/ipfs/QmTHQog37CpVHrdwWt1EpS8feymig8N2RpoTBY66P9D8cE